1. Option C: Consent or Pay Model (UK and ES only)

 If you accept and use a supported internet connection, we, [DATA CONTROLLER], will use marketing identifiers provided by Utiq for advertising or analytics activities.
 To create the identifiers, Utiq works with your telecom operator, which will use your IP address against internal data (e.g. mobile number), without disclosing it.

-You confirm that you are the connection account holder’ or have permission to activate Utiq.
+You confirm that you are the telecom account holder’ or have permission from them to activate Utiq.

 Use of Utiq technology powered by your telecom operator